There was a reason why Tony Stark hated Loki to a certain degree.

 "Then with our world in the balance, you argue over one monster?"
 The reporter shot back with the grin of a hungry vulture.

-Tony chuckles, leaning back against the podium he sat at, flicking the cap of water he was momentarily toying with as he responded in an almost carefree way.
+Tony chuckled, leaning back against the podium he sat at, flipping the cap of water he was momentarily toying with as he responded in an almost carefree way.

 "The people decide what they want themselves.
 But I'm as sure as hell that they don't want you bloodying our name over a small problem of a busted burger joint.
 We're done here."
-Tony stated, turning and walking as the other Avenger's hurried after like they were his puppies- ignoring the blinding camera flashes.
+Tony stated with finality.
+He turned, walking away as the other Avenger's hurried after like puppies- ignoring the blinding camera flashes.

 Steve swallowed behind the confident black suited inventor- as much as he hated to admit it, at times, Tony reminded him of Loki a bit.